rolling-scopes-school/tasks/tasks/stage-2/codejam-palette/codejam-palette_en.md

 ## Task

 Your task is to implement drawing tools (pencil, fill bucket, color picker) with the functionality described below.
 Also, you need to save the current user session and restore it after a page reload.
 The code should be checked with `eslint` tool.
-There is an extra scope in the task which should be done only after a normal scope implementation.
+There is an extra scope in the task which should be done after a normal scope implementation.

 ### UX prototype
 Here is the file to open in figma editor - ./data/codejam-palette.fig